Mary Ann Dabritz

 Contemporary Dutch sculptress living an working in Hoogblokland; her output includes stone, wood, bronze, terracotta, some polyester figures, and mosaics; wife of Marcus Ravenswaaij, the Gorinchem city sculptor.
 Web Page.

 - Do-re-mi, bronze sculpture, Marijke A. Deege (contemporary).
 Exhibited “Open Beeldhowersatelier en – Tuin, 10 December 1994 – 1 January 1995.
 Ref.
 Tableau Magazine (1994, 3: 17, col.) A young boy, standing naked with a bird perched on his head, plays a neo-baroque recorder.

 French engraver and interior designer specialising in architectural plans; born 1743; died 1785.

-- Exterior Decoration in Perspective of the Organ of the Abbey of Weingarthen (1770), print, Pierre Claude de La Gardette (1743-1785).
+- Exterior Decoration in Perspective of the Organ of the Abbey of Weingarthen (1770), print, Pierre Claude de La Gardette (1743–1785).
 A group of twelve putti, five angels, and one man.
-The man is playing an organ while three angels are playing coiled trumpets, one angel is playing a straight trumpet, and one is playing kettledrums.
-Of the putti, two are playing straight trumpets, two are playing end-blown horns, one is playing violoncello, one is playing cittern, and the remaining putti are playing bassoon, transverse flute, tambourine, frame harp, and triangle.
+The man is playing an organ while three angels are blow coiled trumpets; one angel is plays a straight trumpet, and another the kettledrums.
+Of the putti, two are play straight trumpets, two play end-blown horns, one plays violoncello, one plays cittern, and the remaining putti are playing bassoon, transverse flute, tambourine, frame harp, and triangle.
 A pillar on the far left bears a decorative swag comprising a viol or violin, two crossed recorders and what appears to be a furled sheet of music.
-The organ was made by Josef Gabler (1700-1771).
+The organ was made by Josef Gabler (1700–1771).
 In the very middle of the scene the organist sits at the manuals.
-The organ was made in the period 1737-1750 by Josef Gabler (1700-1771).
+The organ was made in the period 1737-1750 by Josef Gabler (1700–1771).

 Paul Joseph Delcloche